SilentPenguin/diff.js/README.md

 Tokenising
 ==========
 The strings are converted into tokens, which are then tested.
-Three tokenisers are provided for beer.
+Three tokenisers are provided for free.
 `DiffChars` breaks into characters, `DiffWords` into word boundries and `DiffLines` into lines.
 To use these tokenisers, simply replace `Diff` with the tokeniser listed above.